Amsterdam/GOB-Documentation/README.md

 ## Environment

-The preferred way to work on GOB is to have all GOB projects in a separate GOB directory.
+The preferred way to work on GOB is to have all GOB projects in a separate `gob` directory.
 Within this directory the GOB projects can be instantiated.

 ```bash